 Plushie of the Week #5 – Tizilla

 Tizilla is an old tiger plushie.
-He’s actually several months older than Tigey — while Tigey was given to me by Allen in June 1998, Tizilla was given to me by Eileen, another Secondary 2 classmate, in, I believe, December 1997 as a Christmas present, because she knew that I liked playing with the Tigeys that people were bringing to class every day.
-It might have been Feb 1998 as a birthday present instead of December 1997, but I believe it was Christmas.
-Eileen also named the plushie, as far as I recall, and I kept the name that she gave him.
+He’s actually several months older than Tigey — while Tigey was given to me by Allen in June 1998, Tizilla was given to me by Eileen, another Secondary 2 classmate, in, I believe, February 25 1998 as a Christmas present, because she knew that I liked playing with the Tigeys that people were bringing to class every day.
+It might have been Nov/Dec 1997 as a birthday present instead of Feb 1998, but I believe it was for my birthday.
+Eileen also named the plushie, and I kept the name that she gave him.

 Anyway, Tizilla was too big to bring to class, but he certainly received quite a bit of adoration at home.
 Being older than Tigey by about a half a year, he was our first tiger plushie, as well as the largest one we’d have, so he would eventually became the unofficial big brother of the tigers and turtles.
 He was also by and large too large to bring around the house though, so most days just found him perched on a chair or a bed in the bedroom, often with other smaller plushies draped on his lap.